zhakhand/Philosophers/README.md

 2. Time to die == (Time to Eat * 4) + 10 (If odd)

 Solving data races:
-1. Create a mutex for each important part of the information: output, incrementing meals eaten, state of the Philosopher and state of the Program.
+Create a mutex for each important part of the information: output, incrementing meals eaten, state of the Philosopher and state of the Program.

-Possible solutions for bonus:
-Forks are semaphores now and each philosopher is a process.
-1. Implement a waiter(Observer) that passes forks to a philosopher and controls the process.
-2. In process of figuring it out